Burmese pythons in Florida

 Burmese pythons (Python bivittatus) are native to Southeast Asia.
 However, since the end of the 20th century, they have become an established breeding population in South Florida.
 The earliest python sightings in Florida date back to the 1930s and although Burmese pythons were first sighted in Everglades National Park in the 1990s, they were not officially recognized as a reproducing population until 2000.
-Since then, the number of python sightings has exponentially increased with over 30000 sightings from 2008 to 2010.
+Since then, the number of python sightings has exponentially increased with over 30,000 sightings from 2008 to 2010.

 Burmese pythons prey on a wide variety of birds, mammals, and crocodilian species occupying the Everglades.
 Pronounced declines in several mammalian species have coincided spatially and temporally with the proliferation of pythons in South Florida, indicating the already devastating impacts upon native animals.
-Although the low detectability of pythons makes population estimates difficult, most researchers propose that at least 1 million pythons likely occupy South Florida.
 The importation of Burmese pythons was banned in the United States in January 2012 by the U.S. Department of the Interior.

+Introduction

+Burmese pythons were introduced to Florida in the 1970s as part of the exotic pet trade.
+Many owners who found it challenging to care for these snakes released them into the wild.
+Then, in 1992, Hurricane Andrew destroyed a python breeding center which resulted in hundreds more snakes being let loose.